swcarpentry/python-novice-inflammation/pages/02-func.md

 That seems almost right:
 the original mean was about 6.1, so the lower bound from zero is how about -6.1.
-The mean of the centered data isn't quite zero&mdash;we'll explore why not in the challenges&mdash;but it's pretty close.
+The mean of the centered data isn't quite zero --- we'll explore why not in the challenges --- but it's pretty close.
 We can even go further and check that the standard deviation hasn't changed:

 ~~~ {.python}